Ra1zel/HorizonFlicks/README.md

 ## Installation

 1. clone the repository to your local machine.
-2. add .env file provided in email.
+3. add .env file provided in email.
+4. run `npm i` to get all required packages.
-3. start the application using `npm run dev` command.
+5. start the application using `npm run dev` command.